 We can download the latest Apache Kafka zip file from here.

 Once the file is downloaded, we can extract the file using 7-zip to any location required.
-I have extracted the archived file into C:\Kafka directory of my Windows system.
+I have extracted the archived file into the C:\Kafka directory of my Windows system.

 Setup the Zookeeper server